 Read More

-When To Consider Closing a Credit Card
+When to Close a Credit Card

-• Will keeping the credit card contribute to more debt?
+• Will keeping the card contribute to more debt?
 A credit card should help your finances, not cause financial hardship.
 The best way to know when it's time to close a credit card is by assessing your personal financial needs and possibly even speaking to a financial advisor.

 There are a few credit cards that might be better to hold onto instead of closing:

-How To Close a Credit Card Safely
+How to Close a Credit Card Safely

 calling credit card company